MTstateIntroStats/IntroStatActivitiesHybrid/_book/02-A03-Probability.md

 \newpage

 2. Since the early 1980s, the rapid antigen detection test (RADT) of group A *streptococci* has been used to detect strep throat.
-A recent study of the accuracy of this test shows that the **sensitivity**, the probability of a positive RADT given the person has strep throat, is 86% in children, while the **specificity**, the probability of a negative RADT given the person does not have strep throat, is 92% in children.
+A study of the accuracy of this test shows that the **sensitivity**, the probability of a positive RADT given the person has strep throat, is 86% in children, while the **specificity**, the probability of a negative RADT given the person does not have strep throat, is 92% in children.
 The **prevalence**, the probability of having group A strep, is 37% in children. [@stewart2014]
 \vspace{1mm}

     Let $A$ = the event the child has strep throat, and $B$ = the event the child has a positive RADT.